saikongara/AccessKeeper/aws-data-engineering-platform/README.md

 - AWS Step Functions
 - AWS Lambda

-## Purpose

-The primary purpose of this project is to streamline the authentication process for the specified AWS resources by leveraging AWS IAM roles and policies.
-This ensures that the right permissions are assigned to the appropriate roles, facilitating secure access to the data engineering platform.

 ## Project Structure

 The project is organized into modules, each responsible for a specific AWS resource.
 The structure is as follows: